blasf1/ServerScout/README.md

 - Parses system logs for new incoming connections
 - Sends alerts to Discord with enriched context:
-  - IP geolocation and ASN
+  - 🌍 IP geolocation and ASN data
-  - AbuseIPDB threat categories and confidence score
+  - ☣️ AbuseIPDB threat categories and confidence score
-  - VirusTotal malware reports and suspicious URLs
+  - 🧬 VirusTotal detection counts and related malicious URLs
-  - GreyNoise scanner classification and metadata
+  - 👁️ GreyNoise scanner classifications and noise/RIOT info
+- 🔥 Automatically blacklists high-abuse ASNs via `nftables`

 It’s meant for curious server owners who want basic but useful insight into who's knocking at their ports without being stopped by other protections like [**Geoip-shell**](https://github.com/friendly-bits/geoip-shell.git) and [**CrowdSec**](https://github.com/crowdsecurity/crowdsec)'s firewall bouncer (otherwise you will get a deluge of notifications).